nonethewiser 2 years ago

 Esp since copilot is updating to GPT4 soon anyway

-• jaimex2 a year ago
+• jaimex2 2 years ago

 They cost about the same so you might as well have one.

-• anotheryou a year ago
+• anotheryou 2 years ago

 api is quite expensive, but I don't code daily. so no fixed cost is a big plus for me.